5. Store the Identity Envelope With a Timestamp

 To be GDPR and CCPA compliant, envelopes are generated with a 15-day TTL ("Time to Live" / expiration time) for California (U.S.) and a 30-day TTL for all other countries and regions.

 To avoid passing expired envelopes that cannot be decrypted by the SideCar (an API that is implemented on the SSP side to read and decrypt envelopes) or other envelope APIs, we recommend you to store a timestamp next to your envelope.
-With timestamps in place you can more easily call the Refresh Envelope API to remove and refresh envelopes before they expire.
+With timestamps in place, you can more easily determine if the expiration time has passed and refresh the envelope if needed.

 Storing the Envelope TTL